lawrencecllement/lawrencecllement/README.md

 - 👋 Hi, I’m @lawrencecllement
 - 👀 I’m interested in Building Applications mainly for Business and Finance
-- 🌱 I’m currently learning MERN Stack, to be a decent and competent full stack developer
+- 🌱 I’m currently learning MERN Stack, to be a competent full stack developer
 - 💞️ I’m looking to collaborate on any project(s) that can reach a vast # of people
 - My email is lawrencecllement@gmail.com